 Avoid putting multiple keywords in the URL; ideally, place a few other keywords in H2 and H3 headings to help the search engines show you in the search result for that specific keyword.

 Using URL parameters like all capitals or some capitals can lead to huge issues.

 The web page could be indexed twice by Google (because they see it as two URLs, leading to issues with duplicate content.

 We know when we’re searching for things, we notice the URL.
 There’s just something about landing on a page with a crazy long URL that doesn’t reflect the page you’re on at all.

-You want to continuously improve user experience.
-One element of that is the URL; you can make your website URLs friendly to the user and Google.
+You want to improve the user experience continuously.
+One element is the URL; you can make your website URLs friendly to the user and Google.

 Think about it when using a domain with a number in

-When the root domain has a number in it this can be confusing to the user.
-If they are searching for your domain then it could be 50/50 as to whether they choose the version with the number or of it spelt out.
+When the root domain has a number, the user can confuse it.
+If they are searching for your domain, it could be 50/50 whether they choose the version with the number or if it is spelt out.

-You might want to segment your website but if there’s too many categories and levels, site depth could have a negative impact on your SEO compared to website’s who have less levels.
+You might want to segment your website, but if there are too many categories and levels, site depth could hurt your SEO compared to websites that have fewer levels.